 Also known as “T-bone collisions,” this type of accident can cause serious injuries to the occupant on the side where the vehicle is hit.
 Unless the vehicle is equipped with side air bags, there is only the car door to protect the occupant from the impact of the crash.
 Side impact collisions frequently occur in intersections, when drivers run lights or stop signs or fail to yield the right-of-way.

 If you have been injured in a car accident in Charlottesville caused by someone else’s careless or reckless driving, take advantage of Kendall Law Firm’s offer of a free case evaluation with no strings attached.
 We can provide a clear and straightforward assessment of your case and what damages you may be entitled to claim.

 Our main office is located in Charlottesville, and we have client meeting locations in Winchester, Harrisonburg, and Woodstock.
 If you are in the hospital because of your injuries, our attorney can visit you there.

-When you work with our firm, we will thoroughly investigate your accident and gather evidence to support your claim.
+When you work with our firm, we will walk you through the whole timeline of your car accident case.
+We will also thoroughly investigate your accident and gather evidence to support your claim.
 Contact an experienced Charlottesville car accident lawyer to help access the full extent of your injuries and losses, and actively pursue a claim for the maximum compensation you are entitled to receive.
 You can have confidence that your car accident case is in good hands with the experienced lawyer at the Kendall Law Firm.
 Please remember to take pictures of your accident and injuries with your smartphone.
 It helps to document as much as possible at the time of your accident.
 Those photos can be very helpful later on.
 Contact us today for a free case evaluation.